 Why Does DigitalCrafts Require an Admissions Exercise?

-Joining a coding bootcamp is a huge undertaking, and students enter at various levels of experience.
-The admissions exercise is a quiz used to measure your current programming skill level and knowledge of our curriculum.
-This exercise helps us make sure that all incoming students possess a baseline level of technical proficiency.
+Joining a bootcamp is a huge undertaking, and students enter at various levels of experience.
+The admissions exercise helps us make sure that all incoming students possess a baseline level of proficiency.

 What’s on the Admissions Exercise?